hugonteifeh/func-list/README.md

 For every function a haskellish signature as well as a javascript signature(with a further explanation) will be provided.

+# Constructor

+For every function a haskellish signature as well as a javascript signature(with a further explanation) will be provided.

 ## Functions

 Some points that are worth mentioning: